SEND & Inclusion

 • Class teacher’s meet termly with the SENCO to plan for children with identified SEN.

-• We use indivividual planning for children with high needs.
-These children will also have SCERTs targets where appropriate (social communication, emotional regulation and transactional supports)
+• We use individual planning for children with high needs.
+These children will also have SCERTS targets where appropriate (social communication, emotional regulation and transactional supports)

 • Lessons are differentiated in various ways and from year 2 to year 6 children are ability set in the mornings for literacy and maths lessons.
 Some of these sets are smaller to enable more focused teaching.